hackerb9/ugrep/README.md

 Unihan calls the English gloss the character's "definition", but that is meant in a very loose sense.
 CJK characters change meaning based upon the context they are used in.
-For example, most Chinese words are made of two characters, such as "蜂鸟", which means "hummingbird", but ugrep would shows it as:
+For example, most Chinese words are made of two characters, such as "蜂鳥", which means "hummingbird", but ugrep would shows it as:

 ```